sininen-blue/2526-first-sem/computer-organization-and-architecture/day-3/slides.md

 This was because of interpretation introduced by Maurice Wilkes

 ---
+layout: image-right
+image: ./images/img1.webp
+---

 ## IBM and interpreters

 Other benefits of interpreted computers are

-1. the ability to *hotfix* issues on field which can possible make up for hardware design errors
+1. the ability to *hotfix* issues on field
 2. the ability to add new instructions at a minimal cost, and
-3. a better way of developing systems that allowed for easier development, testing, and documentation of complex instructions
+3. easier development, testing, and documentation of complex instructions

-This, combined with the increased demand for low-cost computers, complex instruction sets, and the development of faster and faster computers.
+And with the increased demand for low-cost computers, complex instruction sets, and the development of faster and faster computers.

 Created a world where the lost performance of an interpreter was negligible compared to the benefits it provided

+---
+layout: image-right
+image: ./images/img2.webp
 ---

 ## RISC versus CISC